johnbywater/quantdsl/README.md

 ### Power station

 An evaluation of a power station.
-This time, the source code imports a power station model from the library.
+This example imports a power station model from the library.
 It uses a market model with two correlated markets.
 The source code for the power station model is copied in below.

 ```python
 results = calc_print_plot(